SMART SPENDING · REAL SAVINGS

 Shop With a Weekly Menu Plan

 This single habit has more impact on grocery spending than almost anything else.
 When you know what you’re making each night, you buy exactly what you need and nothing else.
 Impulse buys and “just in case” purchases drop dramatically.
-Meal planning also reduces the “I don’t know what to make” problem that sends people to restaurants or takeout.
+Meal planning also reduces the “I don’t know what to make” problem that sends people to restaurants or takeout — which typically costs three to four times more than cooking at home.

 Buy the Loss Leaders